Virginia-class battleship: Service history

 All five ships of the class served with the Atlantic Fleet for the majority of their careers.
 In 1907, Virginia, Georgia, and New Jersey took part in the Jamestown Exposition to commemorate the 300th anniversary of the founding of the Jamestown colony.
 The five ships took part in the cruise of the Great White Fleet in 1907–09, though Nebraska, which had been built on the west coast of the United States, joined the fleet after it had reached California in 1908.
 The fleet left Hampton Roads on 16 December 1907 and steamed south, around South America and back north to the US west coast.
 The ships then crossed the Pacific and stopped in Australia, the Philippines, and Japan before continuing on through the Indian Ocean.
-They transited the Suez Canal and toured the Mediterranean before crossing the Atlantic, arriving bank in Hampton Roads on 22 February 1909 for a naval review with President Theodore Roosevelt.
+They transited the Suez Canal and toured the Mediterranean before crossing the Atlantic, arriving back in Hampton Roads on 22 February 1909 for a naval review with President Theodore Roosevelt.

 The ships then began a peacetime training routine off the east coast of the United States and the Caribbean, including gunnery training off the Virginia Capes, training cruises in the Atlantic, and winter exercises in Cuban waters.
 In late 1909, Virginia, Georgia, and Rhode Island visited French and British ports.
 Throughout their careers, political unrest in several Central American countries prompted the United States to send the ships to protect American interests in the region.
 New Jersey was sent to Cuba to assist the Cuban Pacification in support of the government of President Tomás Estrada Palma.
 All five ships became involved in the Mexican Revolution as the United States intervened to protect its nationals living in the country, culminating in the occupation of Veracruz in April 1914.
 New Jersey was also sent to protect American interests in Haiti and the Dominican unrest in 1914.